-Lynn Redgrave's touching, engaging story of her faith journey following breast cancer drew tears and brought Synod-goers to their feet with a standing ovation on Synod's closing day.
+Lynn Redgrave's touching, engaging story of her faith journey following breast cancer drew tears and brought Synod-goers to their feet with a standing ovation Tuesday morning at the Civic Center in Hartford, Conn.

 Redgrave, a well-known actor with credits that could fill a page, is part of the famous acting family: father Sir Michael Redgrave, mother Rachel Kempson, sister to Vanessa and Corin Redgrave.

 But "we know her as Lynn," said the Rev. Melinda Keck, Redgrave's pastor, in her introduction of Redgrave.
 "She's a doting mother of three, a grandmother.
 She is kind.
 She is compassionate.
 She's our friend."

 Redgrave's journey with cancer began two weeks before Christmas 2002 when she felt a lump in her right breast.
 She turned over in bed and thought, "Hmm, this lumpy mattress.
 Then I discovered the lump was me."

 On Friday the 13th, Dec.
 2002, she learned the lump was malignant.

 "This couldn't happen to me," she said.
 "I was so fit, so healthy.
 I was absolutely terrified."
 There was no history of breast cancer in her family.
 She'd never had an iffy mammogram.